coral-xyz/xnft/docs/instructions/revoke-access.md

 Allows an install authority of a "private" xNFT to close the delegated `Access` program account of a wallet - effectively revoking their asynchronous installation permission/access to the xNFT.

+## Additional Constraints

+- The signing authority is the install authority of the xNFT

 ## Accounts

 | Name      | Signer | Writable | Description                                                                          |